DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-Install-Node.js-via-Package-Manager-*(Recommended)*.md

    requires NODE_MODULE_VERSION 64.
 Please try re-compiling or re-installing the module (for instance, using `npm rebuild` or `npm install`).
    ```
-   To fix that, you can do this:
+   To fix that, enter these commands at the terminal prompt:
    ```
    cd /usr/lib/node_modules/cncjs/node_modules
    sudo npm rebuild --update-binary --unsafe-perm